 Scoring:

-If a patrol member wins the game or competition held during the troop meeting, that patrol earns additional points.
+If a patrol wins the game or competition held during the troop meeting, that patrol earns additional points.
 Games are an important aspect of troop meetings, promoting teamwork, physical activity, and skill development.

 Bonus: Patrols with frequent game winners receive bonus points, encouraging active participation in troop competitions.